Big-Life-Lab/chmsflow/CONTRIBUTING.md

 ### Transforming existing CHMS variables

-Using the naming conventions described in the [`variables.csv`](https://big-life-lab.github.io/cchsflow/articles/variables_sheet.html) and [`variable_details.csv`](https://big-life-lab.github.io/cchsflow/articles/variable_details.html) you can add more CHMS variables that can be transformed and harmonized across cycles.
+Using the naming conventions described in the [`variables.csv`](https://big-life-lab.github.io/chmsflow/articles/variables_sheet.html) and [`variable_details.csv`](https://big-life-lab.github.io/chmsflow/articles/variable_details.html) you can add more CHMS variables that can be transformed and harmonized across cycles.

 ### Creating a derived variable

 You will first need to create a custom function that will carry out the necessary transformations needed for your derived variable.
 You will then need to specify your derived variable on `variables.csv` and `variable_details.csv`.
-For more information, [click here](https://big-life-lab.github.io/cchsflow/articles/how_to_add_variables.html).

 ### Requesting a variable